vertex-lab/website/content/docs/nips/verify-reputation-dvm.md

 This service returns reputation information about a pubkey, including a list of pubkeys who follow it sorted by an algorithm.

 Example use-cases:

-  - Helping users assessing the reputation of a npub
+  - Helping users assess the reputation of a npub
   - Showing relevant followers of that npub
   - Reducing the probability of successful impersonators